Hi! I’m Melissa. I am glad you’re here.

 Along the way I started to realize all of the ways that growing up with a parent who cheated affected me that I had never really dealt with.
 I loved to write, so I started a memoir (still in progress!) about it.
 Click here for an excerpt.

-Through dozens of interviews I have come to understand that these women feel deeply emotionally neglected by their parents, and often their family.
+Through dozens of interviews I have come to understand that these people feel deeply emotionally neglected by their parents, and often their family.
 I also learned that therapy is not what everyone needs.
 Exploring the history of what happened in your family is helpful, but only to a point.
 To move on and actually achieve the peace you deserve takes practical skills, and the support to practice them.

-Emotionally neglected women need skills and encouragement to help them trust themselves, set boundaries, find a chosen family, and come to truly accept their family of origin as it is.
+People coping with a parent’s affair need skills and encouragement to help them trust themselves, set boundaries, find a chosen family, and come to truly accept their family of origin as it is.
 Those are the skills that I used to establish a peaceful, low contact relationship with my family.
 To build a chosen family that includes my husband of 25 years.
 To trust myself deeply enough to always be able to find my true north.